-5.4 ESTIMATION OF BMP EFFECTIVENESS
+4.4 ESTIMATION OF BMP EFFECTIVENESS

 The BMPs discussed in Section 3.2.1 and 3.2.2 were included in the analysis.
-For reference, the treatment effectiveness of detention alone (dry ponds or vaults) was also considered.
+Additionally, for reference, the treatment effectiveness of detention alone (dry ponds or vaults) was considered.

-Expected pollutant removal effectiveness for the selected BMPs were determined based on an assessment of results of a literature review (Table 4-2).
+Expected pollutant removal efficiencies for the selected BMPs were determined based on results of a literature review (Table 4-2).
 The maximum and minimum ends of the treatment range, and a recommended value (a best judgment of the estimate), were estimated.
-The literature review consisted of a limited number of available studies that included compilations and project-specific studies.
-The recommended effectiveness values were weighted heavily on studies done after 1990.
+The literature review was not comprehensive, and consisted of other compilations and project-specific studies.
+The values chosen for the RPA were weighted heavily on studies done after 1990.